 The project site is currently vacant land.
-Adjacent properties include vacant land to the northeast; single-family residences to the east, south, and northwest; and vacant land to the west and north.
-There is a City of Spokane-owned vacant parcel to the southwest.
+Adjacent properties include parkland to the northeast; singlefamily residences to the east, south, and northwest; and vacant land to the west.

 b.
 Has the project site been used as working farmlands or working forest lands?
 If so, describe.
 How much agricultural or forest land of long-term commercial significance will be converted to other uses as a result of the proposal, if any?
 If resource lands have not been designated, how many acres in farmland or forest land tax status will be converted to nonfarm or nonforest use?